Get ready for uni - What is a lecture?

 Other seminars work on developing practical skills or take place in a more practical setting.
 These sessions may also be called workshops.
 Aside from regular classroom teaching, you may have seminars that take place in studios, workshops or labs.

-What I do need to bring to a seminar?
+What do I need to bring to a seminar?

 Some seminars will require prior reading, investigation or evaluation of a text.
 Make sure you complete any work set beforehand to be able to engage in the session.